parsanoori/v2ray-configs/README.md

 **Bonus point BUT sometimes necessiry**: Use the script `./cftest.py` to find the almost suitable Cloudflare's server.
 Then choose that ip for assigning it to the domain in `/etc/hosts`.

+### Features

++ The domestic server directs Iran's IPs and .ir domains to it's real internet interface.
+Hence internet banks work.
++ Stats are stored on a period of 5 minutes

+### TODO

++ Make it more user friendly by using `envsubst`.
+So that the
++ Automation of Bunos point using cronjob.
++ Shell script for minimal setup.